-In fulfilling its oversight responsibilities with respect to the year ended December 31, 2004, the Audit Committee:
+In fulfilling its oversight responsibilities with respect to the year ended December 31, 2005, the Audit Committee:

-- On August 17, 2004 dismissed Ernst & Young LLP as its independent registered public accounting firm and appointed Grant Thornton LLP ("Grant Thornton") as independent public accountants of the Company for the year ended December 31, 2004; - Reviewed with management the interim financial information included in the Form 10-Q's prior to their being filed with the SEC.
-In addition, the Committee reviewed all earnings releases with management and independent public accountants prior to their release; - Reviewed and discussed with the Company's management and the Company's independent registered public accountants, the audited consolidated financial statements of the Company as of December 31, 2004 and 2003 and for the three years ended December 31, 2004, 2003 and 2002.
-The discussion included matters related to the conduct of the audit, such as the selection and changes in accounting policies, significant adjustments arising from the audit and the absence of any disagreements with management over the application of accounting principles, the basis for management's accounting estimates and the disclosures in the financial statements; - Reviewed and discussed with the Company's management and Grant Thornton, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2004; - Discussed with the independent registered public accountants matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees"; and - Received from the independent registered public accountants written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with

-Audit Committees," and has discussed with the registered public accountants the firm's independence from the Company.
+- Reviewed with management the interim financial information included in the Form 10-Q's prior to their being filed with the SEC.
+In addition, the Committee reviewed all earnings releases with management and independent public accountants prior to their release; - Reviewed and discussed with the Company's management and the Company's independent registered public accountants, the audited consolidated financial statements of the Company as of December 31, 2005 and 2004 and for the three years ended December 31, 2005, 2004 and 2003.
+The discussion included matters related to the conduct of the audit, such as the selection and changes in accounting policies, significant adjustments arising from the audit and the absence of any disagreements with management over the application of accounting principles, the basis for management's accounting estimates and the disclosures in the financial statements: - Reviewed and discussed with the Company's management and Grant Thornton, management's assessment that the Company maintained effective control over financial reporting as of December 31, 2005; - Discussed with the independent registered public accountants matters required to be discussed by Statement on Auditing Standards No. 61, "Communications with Audit Committees"; and - Received from the independent registered public accountants written disclosures and the letter required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees," and has discussed with the registered public accountants the firm's independence from the Company.

-Based upon the review and discussions referred to above, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2004 and 2003 and for the three years ended December 31, 2004, 2003 and 2002 be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2004 for filing with the Securities and Exchange Commission.
+Based upon the review and discussions referred to above, the Committee recommended to the Board of Directors that the audited consolidated financial statements of the Company and subsidiaries as of December 31, 2005 and 2004 and for the three years ended December 31, 2005, 2004 and 2003 be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2005 for filing with the Securities and Exchange Commission.